-On that sunny day in Madrid the Doctor nailed it!
+On that sunny day in Madrid, the Doctor nailed it!
 No one I know had ever put it in simpler words.
 More optimism in life?
 Surround yourself with White Holes.

 Back at the Berlin subway station.
 The yellow tube has left.
 Sam and I drag ourselves up the smelly stairs.
 I feel like a loser.
-Outside, the sun shines so bright, I almost have to close my eyes.
+Outside, the sun shines so brightly, I almost have to close my eyes.
 The phone rings… It’s Christoph!

 Christoph is one of my best buddies.
 He’s German, but he dresses and behaves like a Californian surfer dude.
 I’ve never seen him in a bad mood.
 He’s always cheerful.
-And whatever I say, he answers: COOL, MAN!
+And whatever I say, he answers, COOL, MAN!

 Hey, buddy, I’m in Berlin!
 Christoph answers, COOL, MAN!
 So what are you doing in my second hometown?”
 I tell him about the €1.27.
 And what does he answer?
 COOL, MAN!
 That’s more than I had back in my dark days.
 I made it; you will make it.
 Enjoy the sunny day!
 I have to run, buddy!